 – Mamiya C330 Professional – Mamiya – c1970 –

 The Mamiya C330 is a good camera providing 6×6 negatives with interchangeable good quality lenses.
 I bought this one in 1987 for professional work as many photographers with low budget did.
-For action pictures there is a porrofinder that you mount over the ground glass and have an instant left-right corrected image.
+For action pictures there is a porrofinder that you mount over the ground glass and get a left-right corrected image.

 On top of the normal lens 80 mm f2.8, there is a range from 55 to 250.
 I have, as an extra, the 135 mm f4.5, and it is a very good portrait lens.

-I think it sold well in Brazil because when I bought it, it was already an old camera, at that time the medium format SLRs were the professional choice, but I received an original manual in Portuguese.
+I think it was a success in Brazil, I can’t say it for sure because when I bought it, it was already an old camera,.
+At that time the medium format SLRs were the professional choice.
+I received an original manual in Portuguese.
 I added two pages of it showing the camera parts.

 3 pictures taken with this camera.